jackyjsy/SGGAN/README.md

 # SGGAN
-Segmentation Guided GAN
+A PyTorch implementation.

-All rights reserved
+All rights reserved.